YasarGencer/Unity-NextRogue/README.md

           - Condition :
           - Cooldown :

 The castle doors will be lowered and player will get the portal inside after phase 2.
-From that portal game will contuniue in the orc controlled area.
+From that portal game will contuniue in the orc controlledarea.

 <h3 align = "left" id = "orcboss"> ORC BOSS</h3>